zwe-htet-paing/cook-assistant/README.md

 * `demo_streamlit.py`: The simple UI for the application, built using Streamlit.

-* `init_database.py`: Prefect flow for initializing the PostgreSQL database.
+* `init_database.py`: Script for initializing the PostgreSQL database.

-* `init_dashboard`: Prefect flow for setting up the Grafana dashboard.
+* `init_dashboard`: Script for setting up the Grafana dashboard.
 ## Interface

 We utilize Flask to serve the application as an API, and Streamlit for building the user interface (UI).